Advanced Advocacy Training

 It was an excellent opportunity for junior lawyers to improve their advocacy skills with the help of some of the most experienced and respected advocates in the field of international criminal law and interact with fellow legal professionals from different institutions in The Hague.

 The trainers at the event were Joanna Korner KC, Simon Laws KC, Douglas Stringer KC, Beti Hohler, Kamran Choudhry and Leonie von Braun.

-IILAT is pleased to announce that on 28 November 2022 at 17:00 (CET), it will provide a practical workshop on how to prepare witnesses for trials before international criminal courts and tribunals.
-The workshop will explore what practitioners can do to ensure that witnesses provide relevant, accurate and structured testimony.
-It will also explore the differences in approach when preparing vulnerable witnesses.
+On 28 November 2022, IILAT held a succssful workshop on how to prepare witnesses for trials before international criminal courts and tribunals.
+The workshop explored what practitioners can do to ensure that witnesses provide relevant, accurate and structured testimony.
+It also explored the differences in approach when preparing vulnerable witnesses.

-The workshop will be a hybrid event that takes place at the International Criminal Court and will be provided by:
+The workshop was a hybrid (online) event that took place at the International Criminal Court.
+It was provided by: